-- (1) Excludes a non-accountable expense allowance equal to 2.5% of the gross proceeds of this offering payable to the Representative, and the value of the five-year warrant (the "Representative's Warrant") entitling the Representative to purchase up to 150,000 Units at a price of \$ per Unit (120% of the initial public offering price of the Units).
+- (1) Excludes a non-accountable expense allowance equal to 2.5% of the gross proceeds of this offering payable to the Representatives, and the value of the five-year warrant (the "Representatives' Warrants") entitling the Representatives to purchase up to 150,000 Units at a price of \$ per Unit (120% of the initial public offering price of the Units).
 The Company has agreed to indemnify the Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended (the "Securities Act").
-See "Underwriting." - (2) Before deducting estimated expenses payable by the Company estimated at \$812,500, including the Representative's non-accountable expense allowance. - (3) The Company has granted the Underwriters a 45-day option (the "Overallotment Option") to purchase up to 225,000 additional Units on the same terms as set forth above to cover overallotments, if any.
+See "Underwriting." - (2) Before deducting estimated expenses payable by the Company estimated at \$812,500, including the Representatives' non-accountable expense allowance. - (3) The Company has granted the Underwriters a 45-day option (the "Overallotment Option") to purchase up to 225,000 additional Units on the same terms as set forth above to cover overallotments, if any.
 If the Underwriters exercise such option in full, the total Price to Public, Underwriting Discount and Proceeds to Company will be \$, \$ and \$, respectively.
 See "Underwriting."